-BRSA, the regulator body of the banking industry, sets and monitors capital requirements for the Bank.
-In implementing current capital requirements, BRSA requires the banks to maintain a prescribed ratio of minimum 8% of total capital to total risk-weighted assets.

-The Bank's regulatory capital is analysed into two tiers:
+The BRSA sets and monitors capital requirements for the Bank as a whole.
+The parent company and individual banking operations are directly supervised by their local regulators.
+In implementing current capital requirements, the BRSA requires the banks to maintain a prescribed ratio of minimum 8% of total capital to total value at credit, market and operational risks.
+The Bank and its affiliates' consolidated regulatory capital is analysed into two tiers: